Anaphory/blog/UnNaturalLanguages.md

 ## Edge Cases

-There are some edge cases worth mentioning.
+There are some edge cases worth mentioning: Whistled modes of languages, ritual languages and other cases of a limited domain language.

 ## Natural with a twist